December 16, 2006

 He didn’t go around and tell the world how frustrated he was that he couldn’t restore hearing to people.

 Think about that.

-You found the blog home of two big kids (that would be the parents) and three little ones.
+You found the blog home of two big kids (that would be the parents) and four little ones.

 This blog has changed quite a bit over the years.
 There was a time that I posted almost every morning as part of my routine.
 But that was several kids and several years ago.

 These days, the posts are a lot more rare, but hopefully more substantial.
 And all those posts from the past are still here in the archives.

 Looking for an awesome photographer for hire?
 Look no further!
 Visit Steph's website and find out why you should hire her!